Buhach Colony High School: Music

 Buhach Colony hosts a music program currently directed by Chad J. Humpal, who received his Bachelors's and Master's degree in Music from the University of Southern California.
-In the fall the music program participates in the NCBA(Northern California Band Association) marching competitions across the state with its Marching Band, Fall Drumline and Color Guard.
+In the fall the music program participates in the NCBA(Northern California Band Association) marching competitions across the state with its Marching Band, Fall Drumline, and Color Guard.
 In the Winter and Spring, they change into a concert band who competes in the Bay Section CMEA(California Music Educator Association).
 The color guard and drumline also compete in the NCBA winter competitions.
 The school also hosts a choir who performs in CMEA competition as well.
 The Buhach Colony Music Program also hosts the Merced Union High School District Orchestra after school.

 Academic Decathlon

-The BCHS Academic Decathlon team is currently being coached by Joshua Newton (also teaches AP US History).
-As a program they are quite successful, having won the 2021 Regional Competition (local to Merced County) and placing third in the 2021 State Competition, the first time any high school in the Merced County has medaled at state.
+The BCHS Academic Decathlon team is currently being coached by Joshua Newton (also teaches AP US History and AP European History).
+As a program they are quite successful, having won both, the 2021 and 2023 Regional Competitions (local to Merced County) and placing third in the 2021 State Competition, which stands as the first time any high school in Merced County has medaled at state competition.

+Speech and Debate

+The Buhach Colony Speech and Debate team is under the current coach Christopher Ingle as of 2024.
+After being established in 2015 with the help of former assistant coach Alyssa Conroy, it was run for 8 years by Coach Kristopher Freitas.
+The Speech and Debate team has qualified for State Championships 9 times and the National Championships 8 times.
+During the National Championship in Phoenix, Arizona in 2023, The BCHS Debate team made school history by contributing to the Central Valley advancing in a main event.